apdevelop/tile-map-service/README.md

 ### Some MBTiles sample datasets
 * [World Countries MBTiles by ArcGIS / EsriAndroidTeam](https://www.arcgis.com/home/item.html?id=7b650618563741ca9a5186c1aa69126e)
-* [Satellite Lowres raster tiles Planet by MapTiler](https://data.maptiler.com/downloads/dataset/satellite-lowres/)
+* [Satellite Lowres raster tiles Planet by MapTiler](https://data.maptiler.com/downloads/dataset/satellite-lowres/) All external tile sources in the provided `appsettings.json` file are only for test purposes, not for production use.

 ### References
 * [MBTiles Specification](https://github.com/mapbox/mbtiles-spec)